forest-fire/abc/docs/getting-started/index.md

 ## Install Deps

-In order to use the ABC API you must have **Firemodel** and **Universal-Fire** installed, to install ABC as well as these deps you will:
+In order to use the ABC API you must have **Firemodel** and **universal-fire** installed, to install ABC as well as these deps you will:

 ```sh
 # npm